Josephjiao7/Geographical-Gaussian-Process-Regression/README.md

 Two datasets were used to evaluate the performance of GGPR: ride-hailing service demand in Chicago [(Ziqi Li, 2022)](https://github.com/Ziqi-Li/SHAP_spatial_data_paper) and the referendum on EU membership in the UK [(Evan Odell, 2020)](https://cran.r-project.org/src/contrib/Archive/parlitools/).

 ### Reference:
-Zhenzhi Jiao & Ran Tao (2025).
+To cite this paper: Zhenzhi Jiao & Ran Tao (2025).
 Geographical Gaussian Process Regression (GGPR): A Spatial Machine Learning Model Based on Spatial Similarity.
 Geographical Analysis.
 (Accepted)

+Zhu, A. X., Lu, G., Liu, J., Qin, C. Z., & Zhou, C. (2018).
+Spatial prediction based on Third Law of Geography.
+Annals of GIS, 24(4), 225-240.

+Li, Z. (2024).
+GeoShapley: A Game Theory Approach to Measuring Spatial Effects in Machine Learning Models.
+Annals of the American Association of Geographers, 1-21.

+Li, Z. (2022).
+Extracting spatial effects from machine learning model using local interpretation method: An example of SHAP and XGBoost.
+Computers, Environment and Urban Systems, 96, 101845.